rottenroddan/rottenroddan/README.md

 - CUDA

 # Currently Learning
 As of August 2021, I am going to start working on the [Propulsion](https://github.com/rottenroddan/Propulsion) project soon.
-It is a project that started with learning how to use CUDA in c++, but since then has evolved into a numerical library that handles dynamically creating Matrices/Tensors and performing various numerical operations on these objects using CUDA or your cpu.
+It is a project that I started with learning how to use CUDA in c++, but since then has evolved into a numerical library.
+It mainly handles dynamically creating Matrices/Tensors and performing various numerical operations on these objects using CUDA or your cpu.
 Other than that, I have been dabbling with AngularJS and NodeJS.

 # Future Colab?
 I would love to collaborate on a CUDA or even an OpenCL project.
 I don't have a formal education with either yet, but I do have a strong interest in mostly \